ladeira1/ladeira1/README.md

-# Hi, my name is João and you are welcome to my GitHub! :wave:
+# Hi, my name is João and welcome to my GitHub! :wave:

 I am an enthusiast of Web and Mobile development technologies who's addicted to Dark Theme.